 “Hopefully the UK radio industry can work with Apple,” he says.
 “They’ve got a 24/7 global radio station and at the moment they’ve only announced three presenters.”

 Cooper continued: “There’s a lot of content they’ll need to fill those hours, and who makes the best music radio content in the world?
-The BBC – so I’m looking forward to that call from Zane soon.”
+The BBC – so

 The Radio 1 controller ultimately described Beats 1 as “good for the radio industry”, wheeling out the age old expression “a rising tide lifts all boats.”